Kinnot: Kinnot in memory of the Holocaust

-Although the fast of Tisha B'Av was founded to mourn the destruction of the Temple, over the years other travails of the Jewish Diaspora have been added to its observance and memorialized in the kinnot.
-Despite this, few kinnot have been composed in the last several centuries, and none of them had entered the standard kinnot service.
+Although the fast of Tisha B'Av originated to mourn the destruction of the Temple, over the years, other travails of the Jewish diaspora have been added to its observance and memorialized in kinnot.
+Despite this, few kinnot have been composed in the last several centuries, and none have entered the standard kinnot service.

 After the Holocaust, many people felt that it was inappropriate to mourn on Tisha b'Av for the destruction of cities during the Middle Ages without mourning the even greater tragedy of the Holocaust.
 For this reason, many people recommended the composition and recitation of new kinnot to commemorate the Holocaust.
 These people, including many important rabbis, argued that in every generation, kinnot were composed to address the difficulties of that generation.
-Some added that it was essential to incorporate such kinnot into the Jewish liturgy, lest the Holocaust be forgotten by future generations.
-One popular Kinnah on the Holocaust is Eli Eli Nafshi Bekhi, composed by Yehuda Leib Bialer.
+Some added that it was essential to incorporate such kinnot into the Jewish liturgy, lest future generations forget the Holocaust.
+One popular kinnah on the Holocaust is Eli Eli Nafshi Bekhi, which was composed by Yehuda Leib Bialer.

-However, many other rabbis dissented on the grounds that they could not create new kinnot because the existing kinnot were holy and were composed by the greatest individuals of their respective generations, but today there is nobody who can write like them.
-Others claimed that any individual community could recite new Kinnot as they wished, but only the greatest rabbis would have the authority to institute new Kinnot into the communal service in the entire Jewish world community.
+However, many other rabbis dissented because they could not create new kinnot because the existing kinnot were holy and were composed by the greatest individuals of their respective generations, but today there is nobody who can write like them.
+Others claimed that any individual community could recite new kinnot as they wished, but only the greatest rabbis would have the authority to institute new kinnot for use by the entirety of world Jewry.

-Rabbi Yaakov Ariel claims that the kinnot service, unlike the Siddur and other Jewish rituals, was not created by authority of the rabbis, but rather developed based on the acceptance of communities and the decisions of the printers who produced printed copies.
-Thus the new kinnot could gradually enter the accepted roster of kinnot.
+Rabbi Yaakov Ariel claims that the kinnot service, unlike the siddur and Jewish rituals, was not created by the authority of the rabbis, but rather developed based on the acceptance of communities and the decisions of the printers who produced printed copies.
+Thus, the new kinnot could gradually enter the accepted roster of kinnot.
 However, since many congregations now recite kinnot to commemorate the Holocaust, this may become an integral part of the service without a formal decision.